How to Unlock 3D Printing Technology with Top Talent

 Efficient product development

 While the industry has much promise, there’s much work to be done.
 The full breadth of the applications of 3D printing is still being realized.
-We’re just seeing the tip of the iceberg with the technology’s capabilities, according to Tyler Brown, Kforce Strategic Accounts Executive.
+We’re just seeing the "tip of the iceberg" with the technology’s capabilities, according to Tyler Brown, Kforce Strategic Accounts Executive.

 To date, we’ve seen notable progress in what 3D printing can do across various industries, from building airplane parts for the armed forces to reconstructing the human face after a car accident.

 While the enthusiasm for 3D printing continues, the proverbial phrase coined by Marshall McLuhan “the medium is the message” still holds true.
+It's the technology's inherent ability to create and test that pushes boundaries and opens doors of opportunity.

 “Companies are seeking unique and customized solutions to 3D printing, which specifically address their challenges,” Brown said.
 “Through an open source platform, the possibilities are endless.”